‘I flinched’: Mickelson lets an opportunity slide at Pebble

 Mickelson opened at Pebble Beach with a 1-over 72 that, on many days at the U.S. Open, would be the sort of score players smile about.
 Just not on this day.

-On a morning featuring calm and overcast conditions with soft greens, Mickelson walked off the course trailing the leaders by six.
+At the end of a day featuring calm and overcast conditions with soft greens, Mickelson trailed leader Justin Rose by seven.
 Not out of it, certainly, but not as good as it could have been.

 “There was a good opportunity to score, and I played better than I shot,” Mickelson said.
 “But there’s three more days.”